mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 ![Translation workspace for l20n files](/assets/images/pontoon/ui/workspace_l20n.png)

-When working on l20n files, the string has 2 attributes: `value` and `title`.
+In the example above, the string has 2 attributes: `value` and `title`.
 Both are displayed in the source section (highlighted in red), and available as separate input fields in the editing area (highlighted in orange).

 To the lower-right side of the workspace, the translator can `COPY` the source string to the editor, `CLEAR` the area where translations are typed, and `SUGGEST` or `SAVE` the translation by clicking the corresponding button.